 Áslaug Traustadóttir is a certified landscape architect that graduated from the Norwegian Agricultural University in 1988 and has over 30 years of experience in design and planning in the field of landscape architecture.
 She worked at Pétur Jónsson's Landark studio from 1988 to 1993, had her own private practice from 1994-1995 and began working on projects with a Landmótun landscape office . Áslaug has been co owner of Landmótun from 1999.
 Recent projects include Geysir - design of a tourist attraction for The Environment Agency of Iceland, Sky lagoon geothermal bath for a private company and recently Landmótun got 1st prize in a planning competition at Leiðarhöfði in Hornafjörður foreseen as a new destination and a residential area.

 Anna María Bogadóttir is a licensed architect, urbanist and curator engaging at the interface of architecture, art and urban culture.
-She is the founder of Úrbanistan, that operates across the fields of architecture, planning and preservation combining research and design with curatorial and publishing practices.
-Anna has extensive experience in cultural planning and strategic design on municipal, national and transnational levels and has been lead-consultant for Iceland Design and Architecture in the Nordic project Design in Nature.
-Anna is assistant Professor at the Iceland University of the Arts.
+She is the founder of Úrbanistan that operates across the fields of architecture, planning and preservation combining research and design with curatorial and publishing practices.
+Anna has extensive experience in cultural planning and strategic design on municipal, national and transnational levels and has been the lead-consultant for Iceland Design and Architecture in the project Design in Nature.
+Anna is an associate Professor at the Iceland University of the Arts.